WilliamZLi/CS97-App/README.md

 2. Run the frontend of the app
     - run the command `cd frontend`
+    - run the command `npm install` to get node_modules
     - run the command `npm start`
     - There should be a message that says "Compiled successfully!"
     - Follow the link "http://localhost:3000"